ceramic-sf/quick-boi-source/bolq.md

 *We cannot quantify the truth in our theories.*

-### Fallibalism does not require passivism
+### Fallibilism does not require passivism

 ```md
 Believing that your ideas can all be wrong does not mean passively letting them go.
 It is ok to claim that there are ideas which are worth protecting into the future.
 ```

-Being a [fallabalist](#fallabalism) does not mean that we should be passive when faced with other peoples strong opinions.
+Being a [fallibilist](#fallibilism) does not mean that we should be passive when faced with other peoples strong opinions.
 It is appropriate to be passionate about ideas we have strong convictions about.
 We can claim to know what we know and defend moral ideals and values that we think are important for the maintenance of civilisation.

-*Fallabalists can have conviction and be more active than passive relativists and tyrannical dogmatists.*
+*Fallibilists can have conviction and be more active than passive relativists and tyrannical dogmatists.*

 ### Objective truths exist in all disciplines and finality in none of them